jiqunl/me/index.md

 - **Liu, J.** (2017).
 Toward a unified model of human information behavior: An equilibrium perspective. *Journal of Documentation*, 73(4), 666-688. **(JDoc)** [[Paper](https://www.emerald.com/insight/content/doi/10.1108/JD-06-2016-0080/full/html)]

 #### Refereed Conference Paper
+- Wang, B. & **Liu, J.** (2023).
+Characterizing and early predicting user performance for adaptive search path recommendation.
+In *Proceedings of the Annual Meeting of the Association for Information Science and Technology*. **(ASIS&T2023)**
 - Chen, N., **Liu, J.,** & Sakai, T. (2023).
 A reference-dependent model for Web search evaluation: Understanding and measuring the experience of boundedly rational users.
 In *Proceedings of the ACM Web Conference 2023*.
 Austin, TX, USA. **(TheWebConf2023)**
 - **Liu, J.** (2023).
 A two-sided fairness framework in search and recommendation.
 In *Proceedings of the ACM SIGIR Conference on Human Information Interaction and Retrieval*.
 Austin, TX, USA. **(CHIIR2023)**
 - Lei, J., Bu, Y., & **Liu, J.** (2023).
 Information retrieval research in academia and industry: A preliminary analysis of productivity, authorship, impact, and topic distribution.
 In *iConference 2023*. **(iConference2023)**